 The Department of Chemistry offers a wide variety of undergraduate courses to prepare students for careers in chemistry and to provide the chemical understanding required for a variety of other fields.
-A two year schedule showing when specific classes will be offered is available.

 As a Chemistry major at the University of Central Arkansas, you’ll receive a comprehensive education in current chemical scientific theories, lab safety, and proper instrumentation use, apply these principles through experimental research (alone or with a team), and interpret your results through chemical literature study, thorough record-keeping, written reports, and oral presentation of your findings, to develop your problem-solving, critical analysis and quantitative reasoning capabilities.
 The UCA Chemistry department is among the best in the region, with awards in teaching and research, above average national test scores, excellent placement of alumni in graduate programs, extensive research funding, and numerous accolades.
 Our department is also certified by the American Chemical Society (ACS), ensuring that faculty are at the top of their field, that curriculum meets the highest standards in the discipline, and that you will be favorably considered for graduate programs and employment opportunities when you’ve completed your degree.
 You can even specialize your course of study through tracks in chemistry, Environmental Science with a Chemistry emphasis, ACS-Certified Chemistry, ACS-Certified Biochemistry, or our Pre-Medical and Pre-Pharmacy programs .